-On September 12, 2022, we entered into the Amended and Restated Credit Agreement (Credit Agreement) with certain financial institutions, in which they agreed to provide us with (i) a \$1,500 million revolving credit facility (Revolving Facility), a \$3,910 million term loan A facility (Term A Facility), (iii) a \$3,690 million term loan B facility (Term B Facility) and (iv) a \$750 million tranche A bridge loan (Bridge Loan) (collectively, the senior credit facilities).
-The Bridge Loan was undrawn and immediately terminated upon the close of the acquisition of Avast.
-The Credit Agreement provides that we have the right at any time, subject to customary conditions, to request incremental revolving commitments and incremental term loans up to an unlimited amount, subject to certain customary conditions precedent and other provisions.
+On September 12, 2022, we entered into the Amended and Restated Credit Agreement (Credit Agreement) with certain financial institutions, in which they agreed to provide us with (i) a \$1,500 million revolving credit facility (Revolving Facility), a \$3,910 million term Ioan A facility (Term A Facility), (iii) a \$3,690 million term Ioan B facility (Term B Facility) and (iv) a \$750 million tranche A bridge Ioan (Bridge Ioan) (collectively, the senior credit facilities).
+The Bridge Ioan was undrawn and immediately terminated upon the close of the acquisition of Avast.
+The Credit Agreement provides that we have the right at any time, subject to customary conditions, to request incremental revolving commitments and incremental term Ioans up to an unlimited amount, subject to certain customary conditions precedent and other provisions.
 The lenders under these facilities will not be under any obligation to provide any such incremental loans or commitments.
 We drew down the aggregate principal amounts of the Term A Facility and Term B Facility to finance the cash consideration payable for the transaction and to fully repay the outstanding principal and accrued interest of the existing credit facilities.
 The Credit Agreement replaced the existing credit facilities upon the close of the transaction.
 The Revolving Facility and Term A Facility will mature in September 2027, and the Term Facility B will mature in September 2029; the senior credit facilities remain senior secured.

 The principal amounts of Term Facility A must be repaid in quarterly installments on the last business day of each calendar quarter equal to 1.25% of the aggregate principal amount as of the date of the Credit Agreement.
 The principal amounts of Term Facility B must be repaid in quarterly installments on the last business day of each calendar quarter equal to 0.25% of the aggregate principal amount as of the date of the Credit Agreement.
+The principal amount as of the date of the Credit Agreement.
 Quarterly installment payments commenced on March 31, 2023.
 We may voluntarily repay outstanding principal balances under the Revolving Facility and both Term Loan facilities without penalty.
-As of June 30, 2023, there were no borrowings outstanding under our Revolving Facility; however, from time to time we utilize letters of credit as part of our ordinary course of business.
+As of September 29, 2023, there were no borrowings outstanding under our Revolving Facility; however, from time to time we utilize letters of credits as part of our ordinary course of business.
 Letters of credit reduce our Revolving Facility commitment amounts.